nullteilerfrei/reversing-class/lecture-notes/reversing-class.md

 The last three flat API calls remove all data type definitions from the memory range where the deobfuscated string has been written, and then we define a `char` array of the correct length in that spot.
 Finally, a bookmark is added to have a convenient overview of all deobfuscated strings.

+# Dynamic Analysis

+Whenever analysis of an executable involves actually executing ist, we will refer to this as _"dynamic"_ analysis.
+Usually, especially with malware, execution of the sample happens inside a virtual machine.

+## Behavioral Analysis

+The most straightforward type of dynamic analysis is simply observing the execution by means of monitoring software such as:

+- [Process Hacker][] (or Process Explorer from the [Sysinternals Suite][])
+- [Sysinternals Suite][] (especially Process Monitor)
+- [Wireshark][] (or lightweight alternatives such as [SmartSniff][])
+- [Rohitab API Monitor][] (there is no alternative)

+This would happen inside a virtual machine (VM) with a Windows installed on it that is outdated to the usual degree.
+We recommend to **disable its internet connection by default** so you do not generate network traffic that you might regret.
+For example, a malicious sample might actually do something _malicious_ to other parties on the internet, like sending spam, or exploiting other machines to spread.
+Another concern, especially for targeted malware, is that you may leak the fact that the sample is being analyzed to its operator.
+Unless you _specifically_ want to do so, this would give your adversary an information advantage.
+Now, the idea is fairly simple:

+1. Launch monitoring tools.
+2. Create a snapshot.
+3. Run sample.
+4. Draw conclusions.

+We will ignore VM detection complications for now and discuss those later.
+Then, the following is a **very** non-exhaustive list of things that you might observe:

+1. If the sample starts scanning _quite_ a lot of files, then odds are it will soon start encrypting them.
+2. If you see the process working a lot on your CPU for a while and then normalizing, it likely decoded a next stage.
+3. If you see the process working a lot without end, it's a miner.
+4. There are various scenarios of process injection that you can observe; usually, it involves other processes being launched, often without a visible window.
+The executable may also launch itself or system binaries to inject into.
+5. The process might write an executable to disk and launch it.
+If it's from 2011.
+Or targeted.
+6. There may be (attempted) network traffic that reveals a potential C2 server.

+In some cases, you may already have reached your analysis goals after just watching the sample execute.
+For example, if your goal was identification and the sample is a piece of ransomware, then googling the ransom note from your VM will get you there.
+In most cases however, observing the behavior is a first step for you to structure your actual analysis and give you entry points for various bottom-up approaches in static analysis.

+> TODO: Example & Exercise

+## Anti-Anti-Analysis

+Unfortunately, malware authors are quite aware that people run their product in VMs.
+Whether it is to vex analysts or delay the response time of the AV vendors they work for, very often malware will change its behavior when it (actively) detects a virtualized environment.
+Most of the time, this changed behavior is immediate termination.

+The malware attempting to circumvent your analysis and you trying to circumvent these attempts is a never-ending arms race.
+While there is no end-all solution, there are a few easy wins:

+1. Some malware detects running analysis tools based on their image file name.
+So, rename all your monitoring tool executables to something else.
+2. You can try to make your VM appear more like an actual computer in case any of the following is checked: Use a background image, have some documents in your documents folder, have a few windows open other than the monitoring tools, have some icons on the desktop, and a populated browser history.
+3. Use an innocuous username like _"Hagbard Celine"_.
+4. In some cases, the malware knows that it will always have a certain file name when properly deployed.
+If you know what that is, use it.
+If you don't know, refrain from naming the sample after its hash or other obvious analyst tropes.
+5. If the sample just doesn't work, remember it might want to run as admin.
+6. Some malware will die on the spot if an internet connection check fails.
+Internet connection checks can take various forms and shapes; they range from manually implemented ICMP requests to calling high level Windows API routines like `InternetGetConnectedState`.
+Getting around these is possible by means of internet simulation (see below), or internet.

+Instead of _detecting_ your environment, some malware will actually just attempt to terminate all sorts of analysis tools.
+To combat this, find the process of your monitoring tool in Process Hacker (this may be Process Hacker itself) and select its **Properties**.
+Go to **General**, **Permissions**.
+Remove every entry from the ACL and add an entry for `Everyone`, denying them all access to this process.

+Finally, we stress again that these are just the easy and quick wins.
+Virtual machine detection can range from the above, simple checks to rather sophisticated ones.
+There are tools like [InviZzzible][] and [pafish][] which offer reference implementations of various VM checks and can also be used to vet your VM with respect to how detectable it is.
+Preventing _all_ checks from these tools to be successful is not something you are likely to achieve on your own on a weekend.

+## API Tracing

+It is not recommended to always use an API tracer by default; the way it does its job is very easily detectable by malware because it is invasive to the analyzed process: It either injects a DLL into the analyzed process or performs in-memory hooking.
+The [Rohitab API Monitor][] has several methods of attaching to a process, and some will work better than others.

+The tool does exactly what the name suggests, it logs all Win32 API calls that are made by a certain process.
+This is a very rich source of information:

+- You might notice that a certain rare or low-level API call is used instead of the one you would usually expect.
+- You can inspect the buffers of `memcpy` calls before and after the operation.
+- You can tell whether the sample uses the Win32 API to check for an internet connection.
+- If a certain API call precedes an unexpected termination of the malware, this might help you understand an anti-analysis technique.

+To summarize, API tracing is a source of very detailed information, but it is rarely useful unless you have a particular goal.
+Just running a trace and staring at it will rarely reveal any patterns.
+It might, but usually other methods work better for that.

+> TODO: Example & Exercise

 [IDA]: https://www.hex-rays.com/products/ida/
 [HexRays Decompiler]: https://www.hex-rays.com/products/decompiler/
 [Hopper]: https://www.hopperapp.com/